Chinatowns in the United States: Butte

 Due to the mining boom in Butte, many Chinese workers moved in and set up businesses that led to the creation of a Chinatown in the late nineteenth century.
 There was anti-Chinese sentiment in the 1870s and onwards due to racism on the part of the white settlers, exacerbated by economic depression, and in 1895, the chamber of commerce and labor unions started a boycott of Chinese owned businesses.
 The business owners fought back by suing the unions and winning.
 The decline of Butte's Chinatown started in 1895 and continued until only 92 Chinese people remained by 1940 in the entire city.
 After that, the influence the Chinese had on the area was largely gone as they moved out one by one.
 The history of the Chinese in Butte and throughout the mountain states is documented in the Mai Wah Museum.

 Cedar Creek

-Cedar Creek (site of an 1876 battle) was home to a Chinese population, according to artifacts unearthed in a 2007 excavation.
+Cedar Creek (Superior, MT) was home to a Chinese population, according to artifacts unearthed in a 2007 excavation.